IMTtugraz/PySeus/docs/source/index.rst

 PySeus Documentation
 ====================

-PySeus is a minimal viewer for medical imaging data.
+PySeus is a simple viewer for MRI data.

 .. toctree::
    :maxdepth: 1